 - low entry and exit costs for firms entering or leaving the industry, and

-- suppliers are price takers in that no individual supplier has any influence on the market price.
+- for any market for which the above qualities are true, then suppliers are price takers in that no individual supplier has any influence on the market price

-That a large number of firms create a highly competitive market results from the fact that the product is standardized or homogeneous and that the costs are low to enter or leave the industry.
+A competitive market exists because the product is standardized or homogeneous and the costs to enter or leave the industry are low, allowing many firms to compete in supplying a product or service.
 A high barrier to entry would otherwise limit the number of suppliers in the market.
 Hence, there will be many suppliers for standard products as long as the market price is above the average total cost of supplying the products.

 If the products were differentiated to some degree, then the market would be a monopolistic competition, by definition, which would allow some suppliers to charge a slightly higher market price if they can convince consumers, through advertising or other methods, that their product is worth the higher price.